 This is one of the most important points.
 When choosing an online broker, we have to make sure that it is as safe and reliable as possible.
 How do we do this?
 Mainly by looking at the regulatory bodies which oversee it.
 We know this can be a lot of work, so on our website we always show you what regulatory bodies supervise which brokers.

 That a broker is regulated by a trusted body does not guarantee 100% reliability, but it does provide a good measure of safety and peace of mind.
 For example, among the most reliable regulatory bodies is the FCA in the United Kingdom.
 Plus 500 UK LTD is authorized and regulated by the Financial Conduct Authority.
-Moreover, it is also authorized and regulated by the Cyprus Securities and Exchange Commission, and the Australian Securities and Investments Commission.
+Moreover, Plus500CY Ltd is authorized & regulated by CySEC (#250/14).
 If we add to this the fact that it scrupulously complies to the MiFid norms, we can conclude that it has a very high degree of reliability.
+Plus500AU Pty Ltd (ACN 153301681) is licensed by: ASIC in Australia, AFSL #417727, FMA in New Zealand, FSP #486026 and its Authorised Financial Services Provider in South Africa, FSP #47546.

 At the moment of choosing an online broker, safety will always be foremost on our minds, for this reason, we have only included in our ranking those brokers which we feel give use the confidence and peace of mind not to be worried about problems and scams – those that allow us to dedicate ourselves to investing and trading.